drewmvillarreal/osticket-prereqs/README.md

 </p><p>
 11. Install mysql-5.5.62-win32.
 In the setup wizard, select "typical setup".
 Launch configuration wizard, and select "standard configuration".

-Make a new password for the root admin.
+Make a new password for the root admin (you will need this later).

 <img width="263" height="202" alt="image" src="https://github.com/user-attachments/assets/e62d2be5-4934-4a44-96ee-b20ec3f8c0d9" />